jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

 We did make use of DVC in the following way: The data was downloaded and organized in the data folder, which was also added to the gitignore file such that the data only was in the cloud storage.
-The was pushed and stored in GCP storage in a bucket from where it could be pulled.
-This made sure that all team members had the same data and orginization.
+The data was pushed and stored in GCP storage in a bucket from where it could be pulled.
+This made sure that all team members had the same data and organization.
+Additionally, DVC allowed us to version control our data, ensuring that any changes to the data were tracked and could be reverted if necessary.
+This improved collaboration and reproducibility in our project.

 ### Question 11